paul-g/bibgraph/Readme.md

    4. `m` - append this tag to each entry you have fully mapped (i.e. checked all interesting references and works that refer to it and added them to the bibliography graph)

+This means you have to add the fields. _By hand_.
+You still have hands right? :)

 An example entry for a paper citing `zhang2009fpga` which is `in progress` and `mapped`: